Hello everyone, my name is Hal. A lifelong sports participant and fan, the spiritual aspects of martial arts have always intrigued me.

 Read on as we explore the basics tenets of Aikido and its founder, Morihei Ueshiba.

-It is interesting to note that the word "Aikido" is taken from three Japanese terms from which a person may translate its meaning.
+It is interesting to note that the word "Aikido" is taken from three Japanese terms:

-We can start to see why this form of martial arts is certainly more than just the physical capabilities of its followers, especially considering its proponent Ueshiba focused far more on the spiritual and philosophical development of his students.
+This form of martial art is certainly about more than just the physical capabilities of its followers, especially considering its proponent Ueshiba focused far more on the spiritual and philosophical development of his students.

 Aikido can also be utilized to discover our true path so we can develop our own unique individuality.
 It teaches its practitioners to unify their body and mind to ensure that they are in harmony with the universe and with themselves.
 Energy and power will come from this balance and harmony.

 A unique variety of martial art that emphasizes the harmonious blending of mind and body aided by the laws of nature, it also focuses on recognizing and respecting the energy of life and nature and then channeling this tranquility into methods that will express this power in physical forms.

 It is generally regarded as more of a defensive martial art, considering its techniques and teachings are developed for everyone to prevent as well as get out of challenging situations.
 On the contrary, Aikido's approaches are rather powerful and results-oriented.

 Utilizing joint locks, weight manipulation and throws to be able to accomplish its purpose, form of martial art is extremely effective, which was initially the intent of its founder Morihei Ueshiba.

 There is no true unified belief or philosophy contained in the martial art of Aikido.
 Even while it is full of customs and religion, it is based on living in harmony and peace within the spirit.
 Just by accomplishing a higher level of spiritual energy, Ueshiba came to understand that the human body is capable of anything.